drewharvey/vaadin-video-examples/002-grid-single-filter/README.md

-# Vaadin Grid: column filtering
+# Vaadin Grid: filtering

-A minimal Vaadin 24 + Spring Boot project demonstrating how to add filters to column headers in the Vaadin Grid component.
+A minimal Vaadin 24 + Spring Boot project demonstrating how to add filtering to the Vaadin Grid component.

 To learn more about building modern web apps in Java, visit the [Vaadin website](http://vaadin.com).